|

 "Years ago," said Legolas.

 "Years?
-You have lived by yourself for years?" asked
+You have lived by yourself for years?"

-Hentmirë.
+said Hentmirë.

-"I had a kitten but he ran away."
+"I had a kitten, but he ran away."

 Legolas smiled.
 "I am sure that Keret will ask if he needs

 anything, gwendithen."
 He turned to the boy.
-"Tell us
+"Tell

-everything you can remember about your mother."
+us everything you remember about your mother."

-"She looked quite like that elf lady," said Keret,
+"She looked quite like that elf lady," said Keret.

-"And she sang, and told me stories."
+"She sang, and she told me stories."

 "Where did you live?" asked Eowyn.

-"At the circus.
+"At the Circus.
 Under one of the arches.
 It was good there

 because Uncle Balashi used to come and give me half-a-silver to